masonw19/Space-Invaders-Pygame/README.md

 # Space Invaders Pygame
-This is an implementation of the popular Atari and NES Space Invaders arcade game using Python with the Pygame module
+This is an implementation of the popular Atari and NES Space Invaders arcade game using Python with the Pygame module.

+## Installation

+### Windows